ichord/Caret.js/README.md

 Caret.js
 ========

-Get caret postion or offset from inputor
+Get caret position or offset from inputor

 This is the core function that working in [At.js](http://ichord.github.com/At.js).
 Now, It just become an simple jquery plugin so that everybody can use it.